-The combined ratio for the private passenger auto segment was consistent year-over-year.
-While we anticipate that the frequency of claims will decrease in the second quarter as people are driving less during the COVID-19 pandemic, actual projections are difficult to determine.
-None of our writing states of North Dakota, South Dakota, or Nebraska have stay-at-home or shelter-in-place orders.
+The combined ratio for the private passenger auto segment improved 26.4 percentage points year-over-year.
+This improvement was driven by lower claims frequency as a result of a reduction in miles driven during the COVID-19 pandemic.
 The overall impact of COVID-19 on the auto insurance industry in our markets will continue to develop over time.

 For the non-standard auto segment, some improvement in the combined ratio has been realized as rate increases and underwriting actions had a positive impact on the Primero book of business.
-As with the private passenger auto segment, we expect to see the impact of the COVID-19 pandemic play out over time as people are driving less, specifically in Las Vegas and Chicago where there are stay-at-home orders in place.
+As with the private passenger auto segment, we expect to continue to see the impact of the COVID-19 pandemic play out over time as people are driving less, especially in high population areas with high incidents of the virus such as Las Vegas and Chicago.

-The combined ratio for the home and farm segment improved substantially as North Dakota experienced a lower amount of snowfall in the first quarter, resulting in fewer collapse losses on the farm line.
-In addition, fewer weather-related claims in both South Dakota and Nebraska has helped to lower the losses for the homeowners line in these states.
-The improved weather losses combined with some modest rate adjustments has resulted in a good start to 2020 for these lines of business.
+The combined ratio for the home and farm segment improved substantially as North Dakota experienced a lower amount of weather-related events in the second quarter.
+The favorable impact from weather-related losses combined with some modest rate adjustments helped lead to an excellent start to 2020 for these lines of business.

-For the commercial segment, the results of Westminster are now being combined with the commercial business of Nodak Insurance.
-Underwriting expenses during the first quarter for Westminster were elevated due to the impact of one-time expenses causing the combined ratio to be elevated.
-While we anticipate that the combined ratio will improve, the COVID-19 pandemic is also impacting this segment as certain states are mandating that companies waive certain fees, require companies to offer renewals on all business, and defer premium payments for collection at a later date.
-This has the potential to cause elevated combined ratios as expenses are likely to increase and the potential for uncollectable premiums also increases.
+For the commercial segment, the results of Westminster are now combined with the commercial business of Nodak Insurance.
+Underwriting expenses during the second quarter for Westminster continue to be impacted by amortization of their VOBA intangible asset.
+Additionally, the COVID-19 pandemic continues to negatively impact this segment as certain states within Westminster's operating territory have mandated that insurers waive certain fees, offer renewals on all business, and/or defer premium payments for collection at a later date.
+While some requirements continue in a few states, most states have returned to normal operations.
+However, these actions have increased expenses along with the potential for higher uncollectable premiums.

-For the crop segment, the combined ratio is elevated due to the high percentage of unharvested corn that remained in the field (52% in North Dakota).
-As these fields were harvested, the losses were higher than anticipated, resulting in adverse development for this segment during the quarter.
+For the crop segment, the combined ratio is elevated due to the high percentage of unharvested corn that remained in the field (52% in North Dakota) from the 2019 season.
+As these fields were harvested, the losses were higher than anticipated, resulting in additional adverse development for this segment during the quarter.
+The current multi-peril crop loss ratio is also elevated due to the large number of prevented planting claims submitted this spring.